-Abstract-This paper presents a real-time monocular vision solution for MAVs to autonomously search for and land on an arbitrary landing site.
+Abstract-This paper presents a novel solution for micro aerial vehicles (MAVs) to autonomously search for and land on an arbitrary landing site using realtime monocular vision.
 The autonomous MAV is provided with only one single reference image of the landing site with an unknown size before initiating this task.
-To search for such landing sites, we extend a well-known visual SLAM algorithm that enables autonomous navigation of the MAV in unknown environments.
-A multi-scale ORB feature based method is implemented and integrated into the SLAM framework for landing site detection.
+We extend a well-known monocular visual SLAM algorithm that enables autonomous navigation of the MAV in unknown environments, in order to search for such landing sites.
+Furthermore, a multi-scale ORB feature based method is implemented and integrated into the SLAM framework for landing site detection.
 We use a RANSAC-based method to locate the landing site within the map of the SLAM system, taking advantage of those map points associated with the detected landing site.
-We demonstrate the efficiency of the presented vision system in autonomous flight, and compare its accuracy with ground truth data provided by an external tracking system.
+We demonstrate the efficiency of the presented vision system in autonomous flights, both indoor and in challenging outdoor environment.

-I. INTRODUCTION
+I. Introduction

-Micro Aerial Vehicles (MAVs) are a growing research area that has attracted much attention in the robotics community in recent years.
-One focus has been on using onboard sensors such as cameras and laser scanners, which do not rely on any external signal, to facilitate their autonomous flights.
-These onboard sensors are important replacements for GPS sensors in environments where GPS is unavailable or not reliable, as e.g. indoors or in outdoor urban areas.
+The growing research area of Micro Aerial Vehicles (MAVs) has attracted much attention in the robotics community in recent years.
+One interesting focus has been on using onboard sensors such as cameras and laser scanners, which do not rely on any external signal, to facilitate their autonomous navigation.
+These onboard sensors are important replacements for GPS sensors in environments where GPS is unavailable or not reliable, such as indoors or in outdoor urban areas.

-Compared with other sensors, cameras have a superior potential for environment perception, while still being lightweight, relatively low cost and energy efficient.
-Furthermore, unlike stereo cameras with small baselines, a monocular camera does not lose its functionality even for large working distances, if scale information is provided.
-Those advantages make monocular vision very attractive for research on autonomous flight of MAVs, which in general have very limited payload.
+2D laser scanners have been successfully used for autonomous navigation of MAVs indoor [12], [28].
+However, they are difficult to be extended to object recognition tasks.
+Compared with other sensors, cameras are passive, and have a superior potential for environment perception, while still being lightweight, relatively low cost and energy efficient.
+Moreover, unlike stereo cameras with small baselines, a monocular camera does not lose its functionality even for large working distances, when metric scale is properly tracked.
+Those advantages make monocular vision very attractive for research on autonomous navigation of MAVs, which in general have very limited payload, both in weight and in computational capability.